 We need to talk more about race, class and poverty

-One of the key insights of the past year is that we are not all in the same boat – and that poverty intersects with other social inequalities.
+One of the key insights of the past few years is that we are not all in the same boat – and that poverty intersects with other social inequalities.
 If we didn’t already know this, the pandemic and the Black Lives Matter movement have brought this home with greater sharpness.

 Black people are disproportionately affected by poverty, by low pay, by poor housing, by health inequalities.
 These are aspects of structural racism which impinge directly on peoples lives.